stellar-mixer/stellar-mixer-desktop/README.md

 - wrapping RISC Zero receipts into Groth16 receipts;
 - submitting verified operations to a minimal Soroban mixer contract.

-The main rule of the app is simple:

 > Private keys, note secrets, nullifiers, and raw vault contents stay local.

 ---